UK judge rejects extradition of 'suicide risk' Assange to United States | Law-Order

 The U.S. authorities accuse the 49-year-old of 18 offences relating to the release by WikiLeaks of vast troves of confidential U.S. military records and diplomatic cables which they say put lives in danger.
 Assange's lawyers will seek bail on Wednesday for their client, who has spent most of the last decade either in prison or self-imposed confinement.

-"We will continue to seek Mr. Assange's extradition to the United States," a U.S. Department of Justice statement said, adding that the United States had won on all the legal points, including arguments relating to freedom of speech and political motivation.
+"We will continue to seek Mr. Assange's extradition," a U.S. Department of Justice statement said, adding that the United States had won on all the legal points, including arguments relating to freedom of speech and political motivation.
 Assange's legal team had argued the entire prosecution was brought on by pressure from U.S. President Donald Trump's administration, and that Assange's extradition would pose a severe threat to press freedom.

 But it was only the real risk he would commit suicide if he were held in a U.S. maximum security jail that led Judge Vanessa Baraitser to reject the extradition request.
-Assange, she said, suffered at times from severe depression and had been diagnosed with Asperger's syndrome and autism.
-Half a razor blade was found in his London prison cell in May 2019, and he had told medical staff about his suicidal thoughts and made plans to end his life.
+Assange, she said, suffered at times from severe depression and had been diagnosed with autism.
+Half a razor blade was found in his London prison cell in May 2019, and he had told medical staff of suicidal thoughts and made plans to end his life.

-ANTI-ESTABLISHMENT HERO Supporters regard him as an anti-establishment hero who has been victimised because he exposed U.S. wrongdoing in wars in Afghanistan and Iraq, and say his prosecution is a politically motivated assault on journalism and free speech.
+Supporters regard him as an anti-establishment hero who has been victimised because he exposed U.S. wrongdoing in wars in Afghanistan and Iraq, and say his prosecution is a politically motivated assault on journalism and free speech.
+Mexico's President Andres Manuel Lopez Obrador said his country would now offer Assange political asylum.

-Baraitser rejected that, however, saying there was insufficient evidence that prosecutors had been pressured by Trump's team and there was little evidence of hostility from the U.S. president.
-She said there was no evidence that Assange would not get a fair trial in the United States and said his actions had gone beyond investigative journalism.
+Baraitser rejected his lawyers' arguments that the case was political and an assault on journalism and freedom of speech, saying there was insufficient evidence that prosecutors had been pressured by Trump's team and little evidence of hostility from the U.S. president.
+She said there was no evidence that Assange would not get a fair trial in the United States and that his actions had gone beyond investigative journalism.

 But she said there was a real risk that, if found guilty, he would be held in the ADX Florence maximum security prison (SAM) in almost total isolation, and that he would find a way around their suicide prevention measures.
 "I am satisfied that, if he is subjected to the extreme conditions of SAMs, Mr. Assange's mental health will deteriorate to the point where he will commit suicide," Baraitser said.